Charli XCX’s ‘Brat’ crowned word of the year by Collins dictionary

 “Who feels like herself but maybe also has a breakdown.
 But kind of like parties through it, is very honest, very blunt.
 A little bit volatile.
 Like, does dumb things.
 But it’s brat.
 You’re brat.
 That’s brat.”

-Such was the phenomenon of Brat that it was co-opted by Kamala Harris’s presidential campaign, while in the UK, after Charli XCX tweeted: “Kamala IS Brat.”
+Such was the phenomenon of Brat that it was co-opted by Kamala Harris’s presidential campaign after Charli XCX tweeted: “Kamala IS Brat.”

 Enjoy unlimited access to 100 million ad-free songs and podcasts with Amazon Music